YOU HAVE A LOT OF FREEDOM IN CUSTOMISING YOUR MASTER’S IN Robotics.

 Internship, academic project and/or elective courses

 You have a lot of freedom to compose the first semester of year 2, however in some situations these choices depend on your pre-knowledge and choices in year 1.
 Again, you make your choices in close consultation with your Programme Mentor.
-Some examples of choices you can make are:
+The three variants to choose from are:

 You end your Master’s in Robotics by conducting your master’s thesis project, including writing your thesis.